AI for Cybersecurity Professionals

 As AI systems become increasingly integrated into government operations, they present evolving security challenges that require dedicated attention from cybersecurity leadership.
 The rapid adoption of AI has created a critical gap: while these systems are fundamentally software that should follow well-established cybersecurity practices, their unique characteristics demand new approaches to risk assessment, threat modelling, and security controls.

-This training program is designed to equip practitioners with the hands-on knowledge needed to assess, manage, and mitigate security risks in AI systems, building capabilities in understanding AI system architecture, integrating AI-specific threats into risk assessments, implementing security controls across the AI lifecycle, and developing organizational strategies for AI security governance.
+In this training program offer two intensive 5-day courses, one for engineers and the second for practitioners (policy, CISOs), to equip them with the hands-on knowledge needed to assess, manage, and mitigate security risks in AI systems, building capabilities in understanding AI system architecture, integrating AI-specific threats into risk assessments, implementing security controls across the AI lifecycle, and developing organizational strategies for AI security governance.

 Target Audience